 Queensland fruit fly

-Fruit flies are a significant phytosanitary threat to horticulture.
+Fruit flies are a significant threat to horticulture.
 They can have major impacts on Australia's capacity to trade competitively in international markets.
-Effectively managing Queensland fruit fly ensures producers can develop, maintain and enhance access into domestic and international markets.
+The effective management Queensland fruit fly ensures producers can develop, maintain and enhance access into domestic and international markets.

 Queensland fruit fly is a pest that requires everyone to be involved in controlling the insect and restricting its spread.

 The main way that Queensland fruit fly spreads to new areas is by being carried in infested host fruit and vegetables.
 QFF has the potential to infest a wide range of horticultural crops, garden plants, native plants and weeds.

-QFF host fruit cannot be transported into the Greater Sunraysia Pest Free Area (PFA) or cross some State borders unless the consignment is accompanied by industry certification arrangement or a permit issued by a State authority.
-Queensland Fruit Fly outbreak.
+Host fruit (PDF, 894 KB) cannot be transported into the Greater Sunraysia Pest Free Area or across some state borders unless the consignment is accompanied by an industry certification arrangement or a permit issued by a state authority.